top of page

 Dungeness Ruins

 Revolutionary War Hero General Nathanial Greene purchased land on Cumberland Island in 1783.
-Following his death, his widow Catherine Greene constructed a four-story tabby home that she named Dungeness.
-Thomas Carnegie and his wife Lucy began building another Dungeness on the original foundation in 1884.
-The Carnegie’s Dungeness burned in 1959 and today only the ruins remain on the site.
+After his death, his widow built a tabby home named Dungeness; Thomas Carnegie later rebuilt it in 1884, but it burned down in 1959, leaving only ruins.

 First African Baptist Church in the Settlement